Save Millions With Marketability Testing

 There are many methods of demographic, psychographic, geographic and behavioral data collection.
 There are quantitative methods, being statistical processes such as surveys and questionnaires, and qualitative methods, being in-depth approaches such as focus groups or comprehensive interviews.
 There are several companies that specialize in target audience research – e.g. mentioned Quantic Foundry or 12triats.
 For the game developers that are not able to work with these companies, let’s talk about a way to squeeze the most out of the free tools.

-How to define your target audience with free tools
+To define your target audience with free tools you need to follow the following steps:

 1. Create a list of 3-5 competitors and prepare a spreadsheet to collect their demographics and interests data